jerrymarino/iCompleteMe/README.md

 your `vimrc`.
 Also make sure that the `g:ycm_add_preview_to_completeopt` option is set to `0`.

-### It appears that YCM is not working
+### It appears that ICM is not working

 In Vim, run `:messages` and carefully read the output.
-YCM will echo messages to the message log if it encounters problems.
-It's likely you misconfigured something and YCM is complaining about it.
+ICM will echo messages to the message log if it encounters problems.
+It's likely you misconfigured something and ICM is complaining about it.

-Also, you may want to run the `:YcmDebugInfo` command; it will make YCM spew out various debugging information, including the YCM and [ycmd][] logfile paths and the compile flags for the current file if the file is a C-family language file and you have compiled in Clang support.
+Also, you may want to run the `:YcmDebugInfo` command; it will make ICM spew out various debugging information, including the ICM and [ycmd][] logfile paths and the compile flags for the current file if the file is a C-family language file and you have compiled in Clang support.
 Logfiles can be opened in the editor using [the `:YcmToggleLogs` command](#the-ycmtogglelogs-command).

 ### Sometimes it takes much longer to get semantic completions than normal

-This means that libclang (which YCM uses for C-family semantic completion) failed to pre-compile your file's preamble.
+This means that libclang (which ICM uses for C-family semantic completion) failed to pre-compile your file's preamble.
 In other words, there was an error compiling some of the source code you pulled in through your header files.
 I suggest calling the `:YcmDiags` command to see what they were.